pzelnip/www.codependentcodr.com/content/book-review-the-software-craftsman.md

 ## Summary Of Content Read

 This book frustrated me.
-I once had the fortune of seeing Sandro give a talk at the Software Craftsmanship North America (SCNA) conference in 2013, and found his talk uplifting, and inspirational.
+I once had the fortune of seeing Sandro give a talk at the Software Craftsmanship North America (SCNA) conference in 2013, and found that talk uplifting, and inspirational.
 As a result of that, when I saw this book had been released it was an "instant buy" for me.

 Ultimately though I was incredibly disappointed by this book.

 I wanted to like this book.
 Rather I wanted to love this book.
 And honestly, much of what Sandro espouses in this book I agree with and believe.
-But, this book is poorly written and filled with anecdotal "evidence" to support his claims.
+But, this book is poorly written and filled with anecdotal "evidence" to support their claims.
-This is a shame, as there is much well documented, well-researched evidence to support much of what he argues for.
+This is a shame, as there is much well documented, well-researched evidence to support much of what is argued for in this book.
 See, the thing is when you make empirical claims (ie - if you do TDD you will reduce bugs and therefore reduce costs, or if you pair with other developers you will create a culture of learning which will improve productivity, or if you hire craftsmen your company will be better off), you need to back that up with empirical evidence, not just "I had this job